chrisemunt/mgsi/README.md

 In YottaDB, the DB Superserver can either be started from the DB (i.e. M) command prompt or Superserver processes can be started by the **xinetd** daemon.

-### Starting the DB Supererver from the DB command prompt
+### Starting the DB Superserver from the DB command prompt

 * For InterSystems DB servers the concurrent TCP service should be started in the **%SYS** Namespace.